xseman/xseman/README.md

 ### Hello, Friend 👋

-My name is **Filip**, I'm curious eternal student interested in software and development.
+My name is **Filip**, I'm interested in software development with focus on simplicity, clarity, and frugality.
 I try to delete more code than I write.

 The more I read, the more I acquire, the more certain I am that I know nothing.